-Proposition 6 (Low expectations) (i) Types $q \in [s_j, 1]$ disclose in any equilibrium if prior expectations are sufficiently unfavorable, i.e., $F(s_j)$ is sufficiently large. (ii) If expectations are less favorable (F(q) is stochastically dominated by G(q)), the necessary and sufficient conditions for disclosure in any equilibrium are weaker $(\check{q}i^F \leq \check{q}i^G \text{ and } \hat{q}i^F \leq \hat{q}i^G)$.
+Proposition 7 (Unraveling due to low expectations) (i) Types $q \in [s_j, 1]$ disclose in any equilibrium if prior expectations are sufficiently unfavorable, i.e., $F(s_j)$ is sufficiently large. (ii) If expectations are less favorable (F(q) is MLR dominated by G(q)), the necessary and sufficient conditions for disclosure in any equilibrium are weaker ($\check{q}i^F \leq \check{q}i^G$ and $\hat{q}i^F \leq \hat{q}i^G$).

-Part (i) implies that full disclosure is the unique equilibrium if the prior distribution F is sufficiently unfavorable (i.e., $F(s_1)$ is sufficiently large), as seen in Example 1c for the case of N = 1.
-By similar arguments, full nondisclosure is an equilibrium if F is sufficiently favorable, i.e., $F(s_N)$ is sufficiently small.
+Part (i) implies that full unraveling is the unique equilibrium if the prior distribution F is sufficiently unfavorable, i.e., $F(s_1)$ is sufficiently large, as seen in Example 1c and Proposition 1 for the case of N = 1.
+By similar arguments, nondisclosure is an equilibrium if F is sufficiently favorable, i.e., $F(s_N)$ is sufficiently small.
 Part (ii) shows that if the common knowledge distribution F is more favorable, then the conditions for the uniqueness of disclosure equilibria become stricter and the conditions for the existence of nondisclosure equilibria become less strict.

 This result shows how different public information affects disclosure.
 For example, faculty members who are known to work at elite universities will tend to face priors (G) that have greater mass in the right tail relative to the priors (F) for faculty members at less research-focused universities.
-The more favorable is this public information the higher are \check{q}j and \hat{q}j , so the less likely it is that $s_j > \check{q}j$ and the more likely it is that $s_j \leq \hat{q}j$.
+In general if there is any public signal that is affiliated with q, such as work place, then the conditional distribution given a higher realization of this signal implies MLR dominance of the conditional distribution given a lower realization.
+Hence the more favorable is public information about the sender the higher are \check{q}j and \hat{q}j , so the less likely it is that $s_j > \check{q}j$ and the more likely it is that $s_j \leq \hat{q}j$.
 Looking back at Figure 1, the more favorable distribution in Figure 1a permitted nondisclosure and countersignaling equilibria, while the less favorable distribution in Figure 1c had a unique disclosure equilibrium.

-4 Conclusion
+7 Conclusion

 A large body of research concludes that costless disclosure of good news should benefit the sender, but in practice senders often withhold good news.
 In this paper we consider a disclosure game when the receiver also has private information about sender quality.
 We show that the presence of any private receiver information, even if only slightly informative, implies that equilibria with nondisclosure by some or all types exist unless the standard for good news is restricted to sufficiently high quality senders or the prior distribution of types is sufficiently unfavorable.
-When there are multiple standards for news, such as letter grades, we find that the standard unraveling result of full disclosure holds if standards are sufficiently fine but need not hold generally.
-From a policy perspective the model supports the setting of higher and more finely distinguished standards in order to reduce the scope for nondisclosure equilibria.
-It also provides support for mandatory or third-party disclosure of information as a way to reduce the damage that "false modesty" can have on communication.
+When there are multiple standards for news, such as letter grades, we find that the standard unraveling result holds if standards are sufficiently high or fine, but need not hold generally.
+These results provide support for mandatory or third-party disclosure of information as a way to reduce the damage that "false modesty" can have on communication.